Higher Semiadditive Algebraic K-Theory and Redshift: Introduction

 \subsubsection{Atomic Objects and a Monoidal Natural Yoneda}

-In the construction of the semiadditive algebraic K-theory of $R \in \Alg(\tsadi)$ described above, we passed to the left dualizable objects.
-In order to study the functoriality of this construction in $R$, as well as to generalize the construction to stable $\infty$-semiadditive presentable $\infty$-categories other than module categories, we define and study \emph{$\MM$-atomic} objects for any mode $\MM$ (see \cref{atomic-def}).
-The notion of $\MM$-atomic objects in a presentable $\infty$-category $\CC$ in the mode $\MM$ is a common generalization of both left dualizable left modules and of compact objects (for $\MM = \Sp$), and we denote them by $\CC^{\atomic[\MM]}$.
-Furthermore, we study the condition of being \emph{molecular}, namely being generated under colimits by the $\MM$-atomic objects.
-We show that many modes $\MM$ are molecular, and that molecular modes are closed under several operations.
-Our main result is a strong connection between the functor taking $\MM$-valued presheaves $\PShM$ and the functor taking $\MM$-atomic objects.
+Recall that in the construction of the higher semiadditive algebraic K-theory of $R \in \Alg(\tsadi)$ described above, we passed to the left dualizable objects.
+In order to study the functoriality of this construction in $R$, as well as to generalize the construction to stable $\infty$-semiadditive presentable $\infty$-categories other than $\infty$-categories of modules, we define and study \emph{$\MM$-atomic} objects for any mode $\MM$ (see \cref{atomic-def}).
+One of our main results is that $\MM$-atomic objects indeed coincide with left dualizable objects in left modules, i.e.\ $\LMod_R^{\atomic} = \LMod_R^\ldbl$ for any $R \in \Alg(\MM)$ (see \cref{atomic-ldbl}).
+Another direction of generalization is the case $\MM = \Sp$, where $\Sp$-atomic objects coincide with compact objects.
+We also show that for any \emph{absolute limit} of $\MM$, the $\MM$-atomic objects are closed under $\II^\op$-shaped colimits (see \cref{atomic-abs}).
+These two results are then applied in \cref{tsadi-atomics} to show that for $R \in \Alg(\tsadi)$, we have $\LMod_R^\ldbl \in \Catmfinst$, so that it can be used as an input to higher semiadditive algebraic K-theory.

+Another key result is the strong connection between the functor $\PShM$ taking $\MM$-valued presheaves and the functor taking $\MM$-atomic objects.
 Let $\Mod_\MM^{\intL}$ denote the subcategory of $\PrL$ consisting of $\infty$-categories in the mode $\MM$ and \emph{internally left adjoint} functors (that is, left adjoint functors whose right adjoint admits a further right adjoint), which inherits a symmetric monoidal structure from $\PrL$.
-This relationship is summarized as follows.
+We then have the following: